VadokDev/MSP-Solver/README.md

 # MSP-Solver
-Solver for Meeting Scheduling Problem
+Backtracking Solver for the Meeting Scheduling Problem